matheuscardoso14/corinthians-performance/README.md

 # **Corinthians' performance in the 2024 Brazilian Soccer Championship**

 ## Overview
-This is a project that tells a little about how Sport Club Corinthians Paulista has performed in their national soccer championship: Brasileirão, how we're accustomed to call it in Brazil.
+This is a project that tells a little about how Sport Club Corinthians Paulista has performed in their national soccer championship: Brasileirão (how we're accustomed to call it in Brazil).
 This project has three files:

 - **A Python script** that scrapes a website about soccer statistics.
 This script will get data about all the matches that Corinthians has played and save them as a .csv file.
 - **A .csv file** (you'll need to generate it first) with all the data about the matches.
 This file has five columns: